shawfdong/shawfdong.github.io/_posts/2017-10-30-paddi-on-stampede2.md

 ## Running PADDI
 Copy the executable (in this case, `double_diff_double_3D`) and other requisite files to your $SCRATCH directory.

 PADDI is a pure MPI code.
-So we can write a SLURM job script based upon [the sample MPI job script in the user guide](https://portal.tacc.utexas.edu/user-guides/stampede2#submitting-batch-jobs-with-sbatch):
+So we can write a SLURM job script based upon [the sample MPI job script in the Stampede2 User Guide](https://portal.tacc.utexas.edu/user-guides/stampede2#submitting-batch-jobs-with-sbatch):
-{% highlight shell %}
+{% highlight plaintext %}
 #!/bin/bash
 #SBATCH -J DDtest           # Job name
 #SBATCH -o DDtest.o%j       # Name of stdout output file